klemetsson/stratux-zero/README.md

 ![Power management diagram](docs/images/stratux-zero-power-management.png)

-There is a DC/DC regulator that takes power from the battery or external USB-C and outputs the main 5 V bus.
-This bus powers the Raspberry Pi through the GPIO and provides power to the two USB A connectors.
+There is a DC/DC regulator that takes power from the battery or external USB-C and outputs the main 5 V supply.
+This 5 V powers the Raspberry Pi through the GPIO header and provides power to the two USB A connectors.

 From the 5 V, a 3.3 V and 1.8 V is created to power various circuitry.

 The 5 V regulator can be enabled from three sources.

-- The physical power switch will always keep the 5 V enabled.
+1. The physical power switch will always keep the 5 V active.
-- When external power is provided on the USB-C. However, the EFM8 will keep the Raspberry Pi from starting using the RUN-pin if the physical power switch is in off.
+2. When external power is provided on the USB-C. However, the EFM8 will keep the Raspberry Pi from starting using the RUN-pin if the physical power switch is in off.
-- The EFM8 can keep the 5 V on to allow the Raspberry Pi to power down cleanly.
+3. The EFM8 can keep the 5 V active to allow the Raspberry Pi to power down cleanly.

-An additional 1.8 V is created from the battery to provide a backup power to the u-blox CAM-M8Q to allow for a faster startup and satellite lock.
+An additional 1.8 V is created from the battery to provide a backup power to the u-blox CAM-M8Q.
+This enable a faster startup and satellite lock.

 Multiple test points can be found on the backside of the PCB.